mkopylenko/dataloop-ai/readme.md

 API_CALL_BULK_SIZE environment variable was added to configure page size for street API call Running the solution. cd to the root folder
 1) Run docker-compose up
+2) Run npm install
-2) Run 'npm run consume' to start the consumer service (it will run it in loop mode waiting for new items in queue in loop)
+3) Run 'npm run consume' to start the consumer service (it will run it in loop mode waiting for new items in queue in loop)
-3) Run 'npm run publish -- <SOME CITY NAME>' in order to request, process and publish city streets to queue
+4) Run 'npm run publish -- <SOME CITY NAME>' in order to request, process and publish city streets to queue
-4) Unit tests can be run using 'npm run test'
+5) Unit tests can be run using 'npm run test'
-5) End-to-end test can be run as 'npm run e2e-test'.
+6) End-to-end test can be run as 'npm run e2e-test'.
 During the test, mock data will be 'requested' using StreetServiceMock, it will be inserted into queue and mongoDb.
 After that, monogoDb assertion will be performed.
     During the test the ComsumerService will be run in 'no loop' mode for testing purposes.